We accept unsolicited script submissions via email or mail. As we tend to be quite busy, please allow 3-6 months for a response.

 Playwrights of Colour

-This is inclusive of all playwrights who are visible minorities
+This is inclusive of all playwrights who identify as persons of colour

 This is a wonderful opportunity for the creator to work on a first draft or a project in its early phases of development.
 If the applicant is a collective, the grant allows for initial collaboration and exploration.
 There is no prescribed theme, and playwrights are encouraged to submit all styles of work, including innovative pieces that involve multidisciplinary collaborations or test out new theatrical boundaries.
 We are open to a variety of approaches that each individual creator or collective may have.
 Each application will be reviewed individually on its own merits and needs.
 The maximum grant request is $5,000, although recommended recipients may not receive the full amount.